autozimu/LanguageClient-neovim/INSTALL.md

 > For Windows user, replace all following `install.sh` with `install.ps1`.

+> If you don't want to use provided scripts to download pre-built binaries,
+> use git tags with binaries in repo, e.g. `Plug
+> 'autozimu/LanguageClient-neovim', {'tag':
+> 'binary-0.1.0-x86_64-apple-darwin'}`.

 > If you don't want to install pre-built binaries, replace all following
 > `install.sh` with `make release`.